-This Neapolitan dessert is eaten in the Campania region, and its ricotta filling leaves it deliciously moist.
+This Neapolitan dessert is found across the south of Italy at this time of year, and its ornage-spiked ricotta filling leaves it deliciously moist.
 The original recipe is thought to have been created by a nun who specifically chose to use ingredients signifying life.

 If you're making your own, be warned that chefs usually recommend starting the process on Good Friday to allow plenty of time for the flavours – from orange peel and orange flower water – to infuse before Easter Sunday.

 You'll find that each region boasts its own varieties of Easter breads, sweet or savoury.
 One of the best is the Tuscan Pan di Ramerino, similar to the British hot cross bun and flavoured with raisins and rosemary.